symbol/symbol-docs/source/guidelines/sdk-development.rst

 Particular decisions to consider:

--  ``uint64`` support: While `Java supports big numbers <https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html>`_, for example, JavaScript doesn't.
+* UInt64 support: While `Java supports big numbers <https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html>`_, for example, JavaScript doesn't.
 The JavaScript SDK has a custom class to handle the `uint64 types <https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/model/UInt64.ts>`_.
 If your language supports ``uint64``, use that implementation instead.
--  API conversions: Sometimes, the data returned by API is compressed.
+*  API conversions: Sometimes, the data returned by API is compressed.
 You might need to convert those types for the user.
--  `Namespace <https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/model/namespace/NamespaceId.ts>`_ ID:  At creation time you add the string name, but when you receive the Namespace from the network, it comes in formatted as ``uint64`` ID.
+* `Namespace <https://github.com/nemtech/nem2-sdk-typescript-javascript/blob/master/src/model/namespace/NamespaceId.ts>`_ id: At creation time you add the string name, but when you receive the Namespace from the network, it comes in formatted as ``uint64`` id.
 A specific endpoint returns the Namespace ``string`` name.

 Transaction Serialization
 =========================

-The `catbuffer library <https://github.com/nemtech/catbuffer>`_ defines the protocol to serialize and deserialize Catapult entities.
+The `catbuffer library <https://github.com/nemtech/catbuffer>`_ defines the protocol to serialize and deserialize |codename| entities.

 In combination with the catbuffer-generators project, developers can generate builder classes for a given set of programming languages.
-For example, the NEM2-SDK uses the generated code to operate with the entities in binary form before announcing them to the network.
+For example, the |sdk| uses the generated code to operate with the entities in binary form before announcing them to the network.

 KeyPair and Cryptographic functions
 ===================================